-- 1. All specifications in this table are based on estimates and simulations or empirical data.
-These specifications will be updated with characterized data from silicon measurements at a later date. - 2.
-Long term reliability cannot be assured in conditions above or below Maximum/Minimum functional limits. - 3.
-The voltage specification requirements are measured on capacitors pads near to the package, with an oscilloscope set to 100 MHz bandwidth, 1.5 pF maximum probe capacitance, and 1 MΩ minimum impedance.
+Notes: 1.
+All specifications in this table are based on estimates and simulations or empirical data.
+These specifications will be updated with characterized data from silicon measurements at a later date.
+2. Long term reliability cannot be assured in conditions above or below Maximum/Minimum functional limits.
+3. The voltage specification requirements are measured on capacitors pads near to the package, with an oscilloscope set to 100 MHz bandwidth, 1.5 pF maximum probe capacitance, and 1 MΩ minimum impedance.
 The maximum length of ground wire on the probe should be less than 5 mm.
-Ensure external noise from the system is not coupled into the oscilloscope probe. - 4.
-The maximum Icc{MAX_1P8_CPU} specification is preliminary and based on initial pre-silicon estimation and is subject to change. - 5.
-Vcc{1P8_PROC} power rail may be named in different document as Vcc{1P8_CPU}

-For S-process line, AC noise spec include VR self generated noise or input source AC noise that passes through 6. to VR output and droop/overshoot due to transient load.
+Ensure external noise from the system is not coupled into the oscilloscope probe.
+4. The maximum lcc{MAX_1P8_CPU} specification is preliminary and based on initial pre-silicon estimation and is subject to change.
+5. Vcc{1P8_PROC} power rail may be named in different document as Vcc{1P8_CPU} For S-processor line, AC noise spec include VR self generated noise or input source AC noise that passes 6. through to VR output and droop/overshoot due to transient load.
+For P/U 15W-processor lines, the AC noise spec only include VR self generated noise or input source AC noise that passes through to VR output.
+For H -processor lines, the AC noise spec only include VR self generated noise or input source AC noise that passes through to VR output.